JosipDomazetDev/MTCG/README.md

 }
 ```

 Furthermore, the user can use the path `GET /cards/{card-id}` to look at the details of just one card.
-And can look at
+He can also look at
 the trades that belong to him with `GET /tradings?belongs=me`.